-- Score 140 or higher on the Career Programs Assessment test (CPAt); - Be a high school graduate or equivalent; - Be at least 18 years old; - Not have been convicted of a drug-related felony.
+- Be a high school graduate or equivalent;

+- Be at least 18 years old;

+- Not have been convicted of a drug-related felony.

 Pharmacy Technicians in Massachusetts must be registered with the Board of Registration in Pharmacy.

 CREDIT FOR PREVIOUS EDUCATION OR TRAINING